Anshoo-Rajput/hello-world/README.md

 # Covid-info
 Covid-info/help is a website that serves two main purposes.
 Firstly it's an information site on Covid-19.
-It displays real time statistics of world(country-wise) and India(state-wise and district-wise) regarding Covid-19 condition.
+It displays real time statistics of the world(country-wise) and India(state-wise and district-wise) regarding Covid-19 condition.
 Users can also get information about Covid-19 testing centers, helpline-nos, NGO's, Hospitals, etc. available in various cities of India.
 The website also has a unique news feature that renders 10 latest news related to Covid-19 of the place entered by the user.
-Secondly, through Covid-help website small business shops can take their stores online.
-ShopOwners will be able to accept online orders, easily maintain record of orders and generate computerised bill.
-Maps feature is also added for easy navigation to shops.
+Secondly, through this website small business shops can take their accept orders online.

+This facility serves two purposes :
+   1. Buyers : Since customers are unable to move out of their houses during lockdown, they can place an e-order through the website without having to visit the store physically.
+   2. Sellers : Due to lockdown, the small businesses are experiencing lesser customer visits and thus less revenue.
+The option of accepting e-orders ensures that stores do not have to suffer losses just because customers cannot step out of their houses.

+Maps feature has been added for easy navigation to shops.